1892–93 Aston Villa F.C. season

-The 1892–93 English football season was Aston Villa's 5th season in the Football League since its formation.
+The 1892–93 English football season was Aston Villa's 5th season in the Football League.
+The season fell in what was to be called Villa's golden era.
+This season saw the introduction of the Second Division below the now First Division clubs.

 George Ramsay would continue in charge of Aston Villa while the Management Committee continued to pick the team.
-The season fell in what was to be called Villa's golden era.

-First-class cricketer and England football international, Jack Devey was Captain.
-Denny Hodgetts also captained the team.

-Frederick Rinder had become the club's financial secretary in 1892, and set about installing turnstiles at Villa's Perry Barr ground.
+Frederick Rinder had become the club's financial secretary in 1892, and set about installing turnstiles at Villa's Wellington Road, Perry Barr ground.
 Gate receipts immediately increased from £75 to £250.
 He introduced many other good business practices to the club.
 It was his idea to make Aston Villa a limited company.
 Rinder would later be known as the 'Grand Old Man of Aston Villa'.

+First-class cricketer and England football international, Jack Devey was Captain.
+Denny Hodgetts also captained the team.
 There were debut appearances for Bill Dunning (64), Bob Chatt, Jack Ramsay, Peter Dowds, Jock Fleming, George A Davis, Jimmy Logan, Fred Burton, Bob Roberts, David Skea, William Devey, Albert Woolley and Arthur Stokes (13).

+As late as 1901, in the warm weather months, Villa would forgo their heavier woollen club colours in favour of thin cotton red shirts.